NumberFour/node/doc/api/buffers.markdown

 Writes `string` to the buffer at `offset` using the given encoding.
 Returns number of octets written.
-If `buffer` did not contain enough space to fit the entire string it will write a partial amount of the string.
-In the case of `'utf8'` encoding, the method will not write partial characters.
+If `buffer` did not contain enough space to fit the entire string, it will write a partial amount of the string.
+The method will not write partial characters.

 Example: write a utf8 string into a buffer, then print it